 Elevation Gain: 2,000-ft.

-Take the cable car from Zinal to Sorebois (7,999-ft/2,438-meter) situated high above the west side of the Zinal valley.
+Take the cable car from Zinal to Sorebois (8,000-ft.) situated high above the west side of the Zinal valley.
+(See trailhead directions below.)
 Exit the lift and find the trail signs behind the lift station.
-Walk west on a dirt road toward the Corne de Sorebois (1h 20min) and the Lac de Moiry (2h 20min), ascending on moderate grades through pastures marred with ski apparatus and buildings.
+Walk west on a dirt road toward the Corne de Sorebois (1-h4 20-min) and the Lac de Moiry (2-hr 20-min), ascending on moderate grades through pastures marred with ski apparatus.
 As you ascend enjoy great views of the high peaks towering above the east side of the Zinal valley including the Weisshorn, Schalihorn, Zinalrothorn, Besso and Ober Gabelhorn.

-After walking a half mile the trail curves to the north.
+After a half mile the trail curves to the right (north).
 Soon views open south to the Garde de Bordon towering along the ridge separating Zinal Valley from the Val de Moiry (Moiry Valley).
-The grade steepens as the trail climbs to the top of a ridge extending west from the Corne de Sorebois at 1.2 miles.
-From atop the ridge, views stretch north up the Val d’Annivierns to the Bernese Alps.
+The grade steepens as the trail climbs to the top of a ridge extending east from the Corne de Sorebois at 1.2 miles.
+From atop the ridge, views stretch north up the Val d’Anniviers to the Bernese Alps.

-The trail now turns left (west) and climbs steeps along the south face of the ridge, slightly below the ridge crest.
-Soon the path curves to the left, ascending along the east face of the Corne de Sorebois to the Col de Sorebois (9,301-ft/2,835) at 1.8 miles.
+The trail now turns left (west) and climbs steeply along the south face of the ridge, slightly below the ridge crest.
+Soon the path curves to the left (southwest), ascending along the east facing slopes below the Corne de Sorebois to the Col de Sorebois (9,301-ft.) at 1.8 miles.

 The pass, on the ridge separate the Val de Moriy from the Val de Zinal, enjoys fine views of the Weisshorn, Zinalrothorn and Ober Gabelhorn to the southeast.
-To the southwest, the Bouquetins, Aiguille de la Tsa, Dents de Veisivi, Pigne d'Arolla, Mont Blanc de Cheillon, Grand Combin and Aiguilles Rouges d'Arolla rise beyond the ridge separating the Val de Moriy from Val de Herens.
-Below, Lac de Moriy covers the floor of the Val de Moiry.
+In the distance to the southwest, summits in the valleys to the west, including the Bouquetins, Aiguille de la Tsa, Dents de Veisivi, Pigne d'Arolla, Mont Blanc de Cheillon, the Grand Combin and Aiguilles Rouges d'Arolla, rise beyond the ridge separating the Val de Moriy from Val de Herens.
+Below the pass the Lac de Moiry sprawls along the floor of the Val de Moiry.
 Sasseneire, Sex de Marinda and Bec de Bosson fill the skyline to the west.
-Garde de Bordon rises along the ridge to the south of the Col. Unfortunately views of the peaks rising at the head of the Val de Moiry are mostly blocked by a ridge of the Garde de Bordon extending into the valley.
+Garde de Bordon rises along the ridge to the south of the Col. Unfortunately views of the peaks rising at the head of the Val de Moiry are mostly blocked by a ridge of the Garde de Bordon extending into the Moiry valley.

-From the pass the trail drops down the west side of the ridge on steep switchback to a trail junction at 3.1 miles, losing 1,500-ft. from the Col de Sorbois.
-At the junction take the trail called the Haut Tour de Lac 2500, which heads south toward the Glacier (2h 30 min) and the Cabane de Moiry (4h).
-The trail branching right descends on steep switchbacks to the dam at the foot of the Lac de Moriy where buses return to Grimentz and Zinal.
+From the pass the trail drops down the west side of the ridge on steep switchback to a trail junction at 3.1 miles, losing 1,500-ft. from the Col. At the junction turn left on the trail called the Haut Tour de Lac 2500, which heads south toward the Moiry Glacier (2-hr 30-min) and the Cabane de Moiry (4-hr).
+The trail branching right descends on steep switchbacks to the dam (barrage) at the foot of the Lac de Moiry where buses return to Grimentz and Zinal.

-The path now follows an ascending traverse along the eastern slopes of the Val de Moriy high above the lake.
+Our path ascends along the eastern slopes of the Val de Moiry high above the lake.
 At 4.0 miles the grade abates as the trail contours along the hillside.
 After a half mile of easy walking the trail briefly climbs up a gully beside a stream to avoid an eroded section of the hillside.
-Soon the trail crosses the stream and drops a short distance down the slope.
+Soon the trail crosses the stream and reaches the high point along the trail before dropping a short distance down the slope.

-The trail now curves to the southwest and then south as it traverse around the slopes protruding into the valley below the west face of the Garde de Bordon.
-To southwest are views of the Point de Mourti, Point de Moiry and Couronne de Breona.
+The path now traverses the west facing slopes of the Garde de Bordon, curving to the southwest and then south.
+To southwest are nice views of the Pointes de Mourti, Pointe de Moiry and Couronne de Breona.

 See the description of the hike to the Cabane de Moiry for more information on visiting this scenic hut with terrific views of the Moiry Glacier.